Manjudinch-web/PenetrationTOOL/README.md

 .PHP
 .SQL

+Some common issues
+-
 Q1.
 Why error at deployment time?
 - please follow the installation guide properly for deployment.
 You may encounter different types of error; you need to fix all the error it shows during the installation process.
 02. xamp connection error?
--Try to establish connection properly. check the database spelling properly. check your port number also.
+-Try to establish a connection properly. check the database spelling properly. check your port number also.
 03. can not registered?
-  try to follow the instruction how to registered and test your code.
+-try to follow the instructions on how to register and test your code.